NAP consistency & local citations

 Standardize the Address format

-Pick one format and use it everywhere: "Street" vs "St", "Road" vs "Rd", whether to include the building name, whether to include a unit number, capitalisation.
-Include the postcode in standard format with the space (in the UK, "SW1A 1AA", not "SW1A1AA").
-Match Royal Mail's authoritative formatting where possible; Royal Mail's address database is one of the sources Google cross-references for UK addresses.
+Pick one format and use it everywhere: "Street" vs "St", "Road" vs "Rd", "Avenue" vs "Ave", whether to include a unit or building name, whether to include a state or county abbreviation, capitalisation.
+Include the ZIP code in standard format (5-digit, optionally with a 4-digit ZIP+4 extension).
+Google cross-references USPS data for US addresses.

 - 3